 Ink Portraitures & TAVART

-From that moment on, I connected with the artist in me, drawing portraitures of friends and family in pencil at first, later switching to ink and a technique called stippling (drawing with tiny dots using various sizes of repitograph pens).
-As my drawings became more elaborate and detailed, I developed a unique style that became my look.
+From that moment on, I connected with the artist in me, drawing portraitures of friends and family in pencil at first, later switching to ink and a technique called stippling (drawing with tiny dots using various sizes of rapidograph pens).
+As my drawings became more elaborate and detailed, I developed a unique style that became "my look."
 Eventually, I decided to reproduce my original drawings with limited edition Giclee prints on paper and acrylic.
 As exciting as it was to see my work professionally reproduced, I wasn't done creating.
-I decided to go big and came up with a concept called TAVART, a multi-media presentation for my artwork that included the use of LED lighting.
-Today, the TAVART format can be used as wall art for digital photography or as displays for the entertainment industry.
+I decided to go big and came up with a concept I call TAVART, a multi-media presentation for my artwork that includes the use of LED lighting.
+Today, the TAVART format can be used as wall art for digital photography or as a collaboration between myself and other artists to showcase their artwork.